TwosHusbandS/Project-127/Installer/Info/Changelogs/V_1_2_2_0_Changelog.md

 * Auth Button is now crossed when not needed.
 * Added a bunch of random backgrounds
 * Asking if User wants to switch Component Installation Location to Default Locaton when hes changing GTA V Path Installation
+* Offering to back up current UpgradeFiles files when applying a backup

 #### BugFixes:
 * Changed when and how im killing rockstar processes.
 (Thanks Hoxi).